 Stephen Procter: Learning to breathe using your diaphragm can be quite tricky at first especially if chest breathing has become normal to you.
 The diaphragm naturally engaged in the process of breathing is not anything special or unusual, it is how a baby or young child breathes all the time unless it is stressed or has experienced trauma.

+For many of us chest stress breathing has become our normal, natural way of breathing.
+It therefore may not feel natural at first to re-engage the diaphragm when breathing.
+The most common barrier to retraining diaphragmatic breathing is trying too hard to breathe down into your belly from your upper chest - (top of chest - ribs - belly).
 Trying to breathe from the top of the chest downwards into our belly does not work because when we are stressed our diaphragm muscle locks under our rib cage and since it is a dome like shape, cannot be pushed down using force.

+Diaphragmatic breathing has to be started from the V shaped muscle at the base of your abdominals below your belly button (in-breath = belly button - ribs - upper chest).
 To learn this, place your fingers just below your belly button while lying down; lightly pressing your fingers inwards.
 You then slowly extend the lower abdominal muscle upwards so that it lifts your fingers; you will notice that this draws air in through your nose.
 You then slowly lower your fingers and lower abdominals down again; you will notice that air goes back out of your nose.

 At first this may feel artificial but with practice your diaphragm becomes stronger and the movement becomes smoother and more refined.
 Remember slowness of the movement of your lower abdominals is the key here.
 This slow movement causes the diaphragm to re-engage - it now moves autonomously and the stress response turns off temporarily creating a break in the anxious habitual pattern.